-The AI strategy, introduced by the Decree of the President dd 10.10.2019 N 490, follows the approach of strategic planning (ex ante approach).
+The AI strategy, introduced by the Decree of the President dd 10.10.2019 N 490, follows the approach of strategic planning (ex ante approach), in accordance with the authoritarian and centralising turn imposed by the Russian government on its digital economy over the last decade, as well as the willingness to promote exclusively "made in Russia" technology.
 The central elements of the Russian AI strategy include (a) favourable legal conditions; (b) special regimes for data access (including personal data); (c) simplified testing and deployment of AI solutions; (d) removal of export barriers; (e) uniform standardization and compliance assessment systems; (e) stimulation of investments, including by PPPs; (f) ethics rules.
 De jure, the Russian AI strategy should adhere to the principles of protecting human rights and freedoms guaranteed by the Russian and International laws, minimisation of risks, transparency and explainability, but also technological sovereignty to ensure independence of Russia in the field of AI.
-De facto, the European Court of Human Rights assessed the Russian legal framework in the field of communications in breach of the right to privacy protected by Article 8 of the Convention.
+De facto, the European Court of Human Rights assessed the Russian legal framework in the field of communications in breach of the right to privacy protected by Article 8 of the Convention9.
 The "war blockings" concerned also internet resources, including EuroNews, Facebook, Twitter, Instagram upon the Russian intervention into Ukraine (Gainutdinov and Chikov, 2022).
-The respect and enforcement of human rights by Russia remains questionable, as Russia has been excluded from the Council of Europe, and will depart from the Convention on Human Rights on September, 16th, 2022.
+The respect and enforcement of human rights by Russia remains questionable, as Russia has been excluded from the Council of Europe, and has departed from the Convention on Human Rights on September, 16th, 2022.

 Implementing the AI strategy in Russia requires some legislative amendments and testing.
 For the legislative part, e.g., the storage of data sets (inter alia, sound, speech, medical, video surveillance) for the purposes of AI on the public platforms (point 38 Decree N 490) and ensuring protection of data generated in economic and R&D activities, data localization in Russia and priority access by the state authorities (point 39 Decree N 490) (Neznamov, 2019) lack normative foundations.
 For the testing part, the experimental regimes (also referred to as digital sandboxes) have been enacted by the Federal Law No. 123-FZ (in force from July, 2020) and the Federal Law No 253-FZ (in force from January, 2021).
 The others are in the pipeline.
 In particular, healthcare, agriculture, logistics, construction, municipal services are identified as potential R&D and testing sites for AI.
 For instance, in the course of implementing the AI strategy in medicine, the legal regulation of electronic health records was amended in a way to allow storage of de-identified data for the purposes of machine learning and formation of AI-driven systems in support of clinical decision-making, both as access to the AI solutions by medical institutions (Order No 2174).
 While Europe is concerned with deconvoluting algorithmic black-box in light of the transparency requirement and the right to explainability, the Russian state, similarly to the U.S., seems to follow here the ex post regulation approach under the slogan "build fast, fix later".
-This position can be explained against the background of legislative developments towards digital governance in Russia.
+This strategy needs to be understood in the frame of the broader legislative developments towards digital governance in Russia that were mentioned in the introduction to this section, and which unfold in accordance with socio-political and economic principles of increased authoritarianism, centralization, and promotion of national "digital champions".